 To craft a solid business plan for a magazine:

-The IRS requires that all businesses in the U.S. are registered.
+The IRS requires that all incorporated businesses in the U.S. (such as LLCs and corporations) are registered.
 Multiple company structures are available.
 Choose the structure with the best legal and tax setup for your situation.
-Most small companies are either an:
+Many small companies use one of the following entity types:

-Since you’ll likely publish content about other people, places, and businesses, the liability protection of an LLC is worth considering.
-This shields your personal assets from lawsuits and lets the company avoid the double taxation of a corporate structure.
+Since you’ll likely publish content about other people, places, and businesses, the liability protection of an LLC is a necessity for many magazines.
+This shields your personal assets from lawsuits and also lets the company avoid the double taxation of a corporate structure.

 People: Will you hire employees or use freelancers?
-You’ll need writers, an editor, a sales manager, publications manager, marketing manager, layout director, and more.
-It may be tempting to fill all the roles yourself, but be warned that this can quickly lead to burnout.
-When factoring up these costs, don’t forget legal and accounting.
+You’ll need writers, an editor, a sales manager, a publications manager, a marketing manager, a layout director, and more.
+It may be tempting to fill all the roles yourself but be warned that this can quickly lead to burnout.
+When factoring up these costs, don’t forget legal and accounting expenses.